Twig6943/WIPDocs/TongaLinux.md

 ## 7. Start Battlefield V from steam
 1. Launch Battlefield V from Steam (ensure `EAAntiCheat.GameServiceLauncher.exe` has not regenerated).
-2. Click "Ok" when you see:
+2. Click "Ok" if you see any sort of errors.
-   _"Please launch the game from your distribution platform."_
 3. Open up `TONGALauncher` from the file explorer
-4. Press Start Marne
+4. Press Start Tonga
-5. Have fun playing Marne.
+5. Have fun playing Battlefield V with Tonga.

+(This should work but nobody has tested this out, if you're down to test it please hit me up on discord/matrix)